So you want to ride Lost Lake "the whole thing".

 #1 Lost Lake Trail is the better ride.
 Better conditions, more sun, drier trail, better views etc etc. Primrose is consistently muddier and gnarlier.

 #4 I've ridden with lots and lots of visitors.
 16 miles here is not the same as 16 miles 'back home.'
 You mountain bike, I get it.
-But you probably don't have a 7 mile climb.
+But you probably don't have a 7 mile continuous climb.
 It's an ass kicker.
 Alaska is not something to be conquered.
 You will be humbled.
 Be humbled safely.

 Start at Lost Lake Trailhead near Seward.
 Ride in until you had enough.
-Ride to the High Point, ride to the lake, hell keep going if you feel good, make it a 20 mile ride, but then turn around and come back the same way.
-You can ride back to town.
+Ride to the High Point, ride to the lake, hell keep going if you feel good, make it a 20 or 30 mile ride, but then turn around and come back the same way.
+You can even ride back to town.
 No one is waiting, no one is driving wasting gas, no one is calling me asking if you are dead.
 Win-win-win!